 Like in the example above, you can see deadlines and due dates, but it’s impossible to collaborate with your team or get reminders on these dates with a chart template.

 A Gantt chart Excel template will also severly limit your team collaboration.

 But if you must…here are some free Excel Gantt chart templates that you can start with.
 But remember, a free Gantt chart template is almost impossible to share with teammates to manage task details.

 - Free Gantt chart templates: There are plenty of free Gantt Excel templates available online.

 Okay, now we know about Gantt charts, free chart software, and how Gantt charts function with your specific tasks.

 They are helpful because they show dependencies and where work may overlap, helping your team prioritize tasks and work.

-But, the Gantt chart is an old form.
 It may no longer be the online Gantt chart software or tool for you, especially as more advances have been made in calendar and timeline views.

 Take a look at the options here, and email us at firstname.lastname@example.org if you have any questions.